-You should read this table in conjunction with the sections titled "Summary Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.
+You should read this table in conjunction with the sections titled "Use of Proceeds", "Summary Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.

+30, 2021

-U.S. dollars in thousands As of June 30, 2021
+U.S. dollars in thousands Actual As Adjusted

 Cash and cash equivalents \$ 18,613

 Deposits -

 Shareholders' equity:

 Ordinary shares -

 Treasury shares -

 Additional paid-in capital 69,010

 Accumulated deficit (52,383)

 Total shareholders' equity 16,627

 Total capitalization \$ 17,450